-Guide: Setting Tick Size Optimal Tick Size Minimum Order Size for Your token
+Guide: Set the Right Tick Size and Minimum Order Size for Your token

-Two of the critical parameters when launching a token on Solana are the tick size and the minimum order size.
-Choosing these parameters properly will directly impact the functionality and success of the token in the marketplace.
+Two of the most important parameters when launching a token on Solana are tick size and minimum order size.
+Choosing them correctly directly affects how your token works in the market and how well it performs.

-Below, I’ll walk you through a guide on how to set these parameters based on the total number of tokens (token ) you plan to issue.
+Next, I’ll show you how to set these parameters based on the total number of tokens (token supply) you plan to issue.

-The tick size the smallest increment by which token price can be adjusted.
-This parameter determines the precision with which the token can be traded token the market.
+Tick size is the smallest price increment by which a token price can move.
+This setting defines how precisely the token can be traded in the market.

-A smaller tick size allows for greater granularity in pricing, which is crucial for tokens with a high value or large supply.
+A smaller tick size gives you finer price granularity, which matters for tokens with a high value or a large supply.

-The minimum order size is the minimum number of tokens that can be traded in a single transaction.
-This parameter is essential to maintain liquidity and ensure that even small transactions are viable without flooding the market with tiny orders.
+Minimum order size is the smallest amount of tokens that can be traded in a single transaction.
+This setting helps preserve liquidity and makes small trades practical without flooding the market with tiny orders.

-Relationship between Tick Size and Minimum Order Size
+How Tick Size and Minimum Order Size Are Related

-In the table provided by Smithii, there is a constant relationship between tick size and minimum order size expressed as:
+In the table provided by Smithii, you can see a consistent relationship between tick size and minimum order size, expressed as:

-There is a numerical relationship that respects the parameters of the table given as:
+There is a numerical relationship that follows the parameters in the table:

 {Tick Size}*{Minimum Order Size} = 10^{-6}

-This relationship ensures that the market maintains a balance between price accuracy and trading accessibility, regardless of token's total supply.
+This relationship keeps the market balanced between price precision and trading accessibility, regardless of the total supply of the token.

-First, there is a concept you need to understand and be clear about: the value of token.
-When we create a liquidity pool, we establish a relationship between a token and a quote token.
+First, there is one concept you need to understand clearly: the value of the token.
+When we create a liquidity pool, we establish a relationship between a token base and a quote asset.

-The quotation token is usually Solana or USDC.
-That is the asset that we do not have the possibility to exchange freely because it is the capital that we have.
+The quote token is usually Solana or USDC.
+That is the asset we cannot freely change, because it represents the capital we have available.

-What we can change completely as we see fit is the tokens we are going to create for that given amount of Solana or USDC.
+What we can fully adjust as we see fit is how many tokens we create for that given amount of Solana or USDC.

-The more of our token , the lower the value of each token becomes, because the capital backing it will remain the same.
-In the real economy, the more dollars the U.S. government prints, the less each dollar is worth, since the value backing it has not increased.
+The more supply we create for our token, the less each token is worth, because the capital backing it stays the same.
+In the real economy, the more dollars the U.S. government prints, the less each dollar is worth, since the backing behind it has not grown.

-Next, we must be very mindful of the units with which both Min Order Size and Tick Size are measured.
+Next, we need to pay close attention to the units used to measure both Min Order Size and Tick Size.

-The Min Order Size is measured in numbers of tokens.
-So, if we create high supplies such as 10B or 100B, it is more logical that the amount needed to buy is more tokens so they represent significant capital and possibly eliminate quite a bit of stock from bots.
+Min Order Size is measured in number of tokens.
+So if we create high supplies like 10B or 100B, it makes more sense for the required buy amount to involve more tokens, so the order represents meaningful capital and can likely filter out a good amount of bot activity.

-Tick size is measured on Solana, and this is what is really important.
-If we create a token with a high supply, i.e. each token is worth little, a high tick size on Solana will cause price jumps.
+Tick Size is measured in Solana, and this is what really matters.
+If we create a token with a high supply, meaning each token is worth very little, a high tick size in Solana would cause price jumps.

-Managing Tick Size Minimum Order Size Based on Token Supply
+Managing Tick Size and Minimum Order Size Based on Token Supply

-Below I will show you how to handle these parameters in each case.
-You can also consult our post to create a successful tokenomics.
+Below, I’ll show you how to handle these parameters in each case.
+You can also check out our guide to building strong tokenomics.

-Tick size and Min Order Size Low Supply Tokens (Up to 1M Tokens)
+Tick Size and Min Order Size for Low-Supply Tokens (Up to 1M Tokens)

-For tokens with a supply of up to 1 million, it is important to have a tick size allows for sufficient precision given the potentially high value of each token, and a minimum order size that ensures accessibility.
+For tokens with a supply of up to 1 million, it is important to use a tick size that provides enough precision given the potentially high value of each token, along with a minimum order size that keeps the token accessible.

 Example:

-To maintain market accessibility and functionality, you decide that the minimum order size will be 0.05 tokens.
-This allows users to buy and sell small fractions of the token.
+To keep the market usable and accessible, you set the minimum order size at 0.05 tokens.
+This lets users buy and sell small fractions of the token.

 Step 3: Calculate the Tick Size

-For a supply of 500,000 tokens, with a minimum order size of 0.05 tokens, the tick size be 0.00002.
-This ensures that the token price quote token sufficiently accurate and that transactions are affordable.
+For a supply of 500,000 tokens and a minimum order size of 0.05 tokens, the tick size should be 0.00002.
+This keeps the token price quote precise enough while keeping trades accessible.

-Tick size and Min Order Size for Medium Supply tokens (Between 1M and 100M Tokens)
+Tick Size and Minimum Order Size for Mid-Supply Tokens (Between 1M and 100M Tokens)

-For a moderate supply, a balance between granularity and order size is required.
-As the supply increases, the value of each individual token , but pricing accuracy is still necessary.
+For a mid-range supply, you need a balance between price granularity and order size.
+As supply increases, the value of each individual token goes down, but accurate pricing still matters.

 Example:

-Let’s assume you decide to issue a token a total supply of 5 million (5M) tokens.
+Let’s assume you decide to issue a token with a total supply of 5 million (5M) tokens.

 Step 2: Set the Minimum Order Size